Money Worries Now Series: Financial issues affecting students in universities and colleges

 Loneliness and social problems are common among students who are struggling with money.

-Students with no money to spend on social activities may also find it challenging to make friends or form relationships.
+Students with no money to spend on social activities may also find making friends or forming relationships challenging.
 Some studies show that people experiencing financial hardship tend to have fewer friends than those not struggling financially.

 Sometimes, having financial problems can cause people to stop spending time with their friends and family to save money.
 Social interactions can help us cope with stress, so it’s essential not to neglect your relationships.

-If you’re a student facing financial hardship, many scholarships and grants are available with your education costs.
+If a student is facing financial hardship, many scholarships and grants are available.

 A school’s financial aid office can give more information on these programs and how to apply.